microsoft/ApplicationInsights-iOS/README.md

 4. Expand `Configurations`.

-5. Select `AppInsights-iOS.xcconfig` for all your configurations (if you don't already use a `.xcconfig` file)
+5. Select `AppInsights.xcconfig` for all your configurations (if you don't already use a `.xcconfig` file)

 **Note:** You can also add the required frameworks manually to your targets `Build Phases` and continue with step `7.` instead.

 6. If you are already using a `.xcconfig` file, simply add the following line to it

-`#include "../Vendor/AppInsights-iOS/Support/AppInsights-iOS.xcconfig"`
+`#include "../Vendor/AppInsights/Support/AppInsights.xcconfig"`

 (Adjust the path depending where the `Project.xcconfig` file is located related to the Xcode project package)

-**Important note:** Check if you overwrite any of the build settings and add a missing `$(inherited)` entry on the projects build settings level, so the `AppInsights-iOS.xcconfig` settings will be passed through successfully.
+**Important note:** Check if you overwrite any of the build settings and add a missing `$(inherited)` entry on the projects build settings level, so the `AppInsights.xcconfig` settings will be passed through successfully.

 7. If you are getting build warnings, then the `.xcconfig` setting wasn't included successfully or its settings in `Other Linker Flags` get ignored because `$(inherited)` is missing on project or target level.
 Either add `$(inherited)` or link the following frameworks manually in `Link Binary With Libraries` under `Build Phases`:
 - `AssetsLibrary`